mofron/mofron-effect-position/README.md

 ## Feature
  - default animation speed is 300ms
 ## Attention
- - it may not work well if "posType" was configured incorrectly.
+ - it may not work well if "position" was configured incorrectly.
- - "posType" is disabled if the target component was already set "position" style.
+ - "position" is disabled if the target component was already set "position" style.

 # Install
 ```